Ten Hag breaks silence on Ronaldo's Manchester United exit

 - Dutchman feels its time to move on

 WHAT HAPPENED?
-The 37-year-old, who has since been mooted for a move to Saudi Arabian side Al Nassr, left United by mutual consent following his comments made on Piers Morgan's TalkTV.
-Ten Hag was one of the recipients of Ronaldo's criticisms in that interview, although the Dutchman revealed that now is the time to move on.
+The 37-year-old, who has recently been linked with a lucrative move to Saudi Arabian side Al-Nassr, left United by mutual consent following his controversial comments made on Piers Morgan's TalkTV.
+Ten Hag was one of the recipients of Ronaldo's criticisms in that interview, but rather than issue a direct response, the Dutchman has expressed his desire to move on from the whole episode and look to the future.

-WHAT THEY SAID: On the premature exit of the Portugal international, Ten Hag said: "He’s gone and it’s the past.
+WHAT THEY SAID: On the premature exit of the Portugal international, whose contract had been due to run until next summer, Ten Hag said to MUTV: "He’s gone and it’s the past.
 We are now looking forward and we’re looking to the future."

 THE BIGGER PICTURE: With Ronaldo gone, the United boss will be able to focus on imposing his long-term vision at the club, as he suggested that young players could play a key role after impressing in the international break.
-Ten Hag's side currently sit fifth in the Premier League table, three points below Tottenham with a game in hand.
+Ten Hag has also discussed how far the squad has come since their surprises losses to Brighton and Brentford at the start of the season, adding: ''When you change things in an organisation and change the way of playing, that takes time.
+In top-level football, you never get time.
+Opponents they want to kill you and that happened.
+We had to quickly adapt and I think our squad did terrific.
+The mentality changed and I think our way of playing changed during the season, the style, and I think we are growing and we have to keep the process going.''

 IN THREE PHOTOS: